xuangu-fang/Bayesian-Dynamic-Tensor-Toolbox/README.md

    <div align=center><img src="figs/logo2.png" width = "200" height = "200" alt="logo" /></div>

-(the repo is still under construction, we will release the full code soon)
+(the repo is still under construction, some link and statistic could be wrong, we will release the full code soon)

 <br />
 BayTT is an open-source library collecting state-of-art models and baselines for Bayesian Tensor decomposition.